shaharhac/interview-prep/ComputerScience/Graphs.md

 ***Algorithm:***

+1) Create a recursive function that takes the index of nmode and a visited array.
+2) Mark the current node as visited and print the node.
+3) Traverse all the adjacent and unmarked nodes and call the recursive function with index of adjacent node.

 ### Breadth-First Search

 We start at the root (or any other node) and explore each neighbor before going on to any of their children.
 That is, we go wide first (hence the name) before we go deep.